-BIOQUANT OSTEO 2016 now has a standard template for the analysis of sarcopenia, the loss of muscle tissue associated with aging.
+BIOQUANT OSTEO now has a standard template for the phenotyping of skeletal muscle.

 This data set is designed for use with sections that have undergone some form of muscle specific staining.
 Analysis of muscle tissue by H&E staining can be exceptionally tedious.
 Common staining methods include myosin ATPase staining, dystrophin immunohistochemistry, and dystrophin immunofluorescence.
 A nuclear counterstain can also be applied to identify “satellite cells” associated with the myocytes.

 The Osseointegration protocol has been updated so that contact surface can now be identified at high or low magnification using Auto Surface and Auto ROI.